 If you happen to be toting around carry-on luggage, there are storage lockers available at the airport and available on levels 1 and 01.

 This is not inside the building you landed.
 You will need to walk outside of the airport to the building across the street.

-Locker price varies on the size of the locker you choose.
+The locker price varies on the size of the locker you choose.
 They come in small, medium, and large sizes.
-Prices range from CHF6-CHF9 (~6-9 USD) for the first 12-hours, which should be enough time for a layover in Zurich.
-You can only pay with CHF or Euro coins, bills are not accepted- lockers are available to use everyday 24/7.
+Prices range from CHF6-CHF9 (~6-9 USD) for the first 12 hours, which should be enough time for a layover in Zurich.
+You can only pay with CHF or Euro coins, bills are not accepted- lockers are available to use every day 24/7.

 Place your carry-on in the locker needed then type in your locker number on the screen before inserting your coins.
 When payment is complete you will receive a ticket which is your key to open the locker when you return.

-Tickets are single use only, so if you forget something in your bag, you will have to fork over some money to lock your luggage!
-When you return scan your ticket at the locker where you left your luggage.
+Tickets are single-use only, so if you forget something in your bag, you will have to fork over some money to lock your luggage!
+When you return to scan your ticket at the locker where you left your luggage.

 How To Get Around Zurich For A Layover

-If you take the train during your layover in Zurich, I highly recommend purchasing a ZurichCARD for CHF20 ( 21.60-USD) it is good for up to 24-hours.
+If you take the train during your layover in Zurich, I highly recommend purchasing a ZurichCARD for CHF20 ( 21.60-USD) it is good for up to 24 hours.
 This will be more than enough time for your quick Zurich stopover.
-The ZurchCARD is cheaper then purchasing one way tickets.
+The ZurchCARD is cheaper than purchasing one-way tickets.
 The train will take you directly to Zurich HB Station, which is the exit to arrive in all the action for your Zurich layover.